sharkdp/hyperfine/README.md

 * Constant feedback about the benchmark progress and current estimates.
 * Warmup runs can be executed before the actual benchmark.
 * Cache-clearing commands can be set up before each timing run.
-* Statistical outlier detection.
+* Statistical outlier detection to detect interference from other programs and caching effects.
-* Export results to various formats: CSV, JSON, Markdown.
+* Export results to various formats: CSV, JSON, Markdown, AsciiDoc.
-* Parameterized benchmarks.
+* Parameterized benchmarks (e.g. vary the number of threads).
 * Cross-platform

 ## Usage